The Sixties – science

 Spock’s report caused a great deal of interest – but in all fairness, the observations did little to advance the understanding of the basic defect or treatment of cystic fibrosis.

-Dr Akexander Spock (1929-2014) (figure 7) was Chief of the Pediatric Pulmonary and Gastroenterology Division at Duke University.
+Dr Akexander Spock (1929-2014) (fig. 8) was Chief of the Pediatric Pulmonary and Gastroenterology Division at Duke University.
 He was the founder of the Duke Cystic Fibrosis Center and directed the center, one of the largest in the Southeast, between 1962-1990.
 Although limited by a physical disability since 1990, he remained active as a mentor, consultant, and publisher.
 He authored or co-authored over 190 scientific publications during his career – between 1959 and 2005.

 1967 Mangos JA, McSherry NR.
 Sodium transport inhibitory factor in sweat of patients with cystic fibrosis.
 Science 1967; 158; 135-6.
 [PubMed]

-John Mangos (figure 8) was a leading CF researcher at this time.
+John Mangos (1932-2016)(fig. 8) was a leading CF researcher at this time.
 A factor that inhibited sodium transport was detected in the sweat of patients with cystic fibrosis.
 When the duct system of the rat parotid was perfused with sweat from patients with CF, marked inhibition of sodium reabsorption was observed.
 Perfusion with sweat from normal subjects caused no change in sodium reabsorption.
 The authors suggested that the factor may be responsible for the increased sodium concentrations in the sweat of patients with cystic fibrosis (Also Pediatr Res 1967; 1:436; Pediatr Res 1968; 2:378).

 1968 Danes BS, Bearn AG.
 A genetic cell marker in cystic fibrosis of the pancreas.
 Lancet 1968; i: 1061- 1063.
 [PubMed]